 I'd love to discuss in more detail whenever you have a chance.

-Improve Your SEO One Networking Opportunity at a Time
+Better SEO One Relationship at a Time

 Hopefully the idea of building links doesn't seem so daunting now.
 It can actually be pretty fun.
 So, go ahead… give some of these suggestions a try and let us know how it goes!